Xilinx/mlir-air/docs/GEMMCaseStudy.md

 If the input code was organized as nests and segments of `air.herd`, `air.segment` and `air.launch`, the transformed code shall also explicitly manage how they can be executed asynchronously (`air.launch async`).
 This segmentation, along with the assignment of unique identifiers to operations ({id = X : i32}), suggests a fine-grained control over the execution flow, enabling optimizations like concurrent execution of independent code segments.

 The pass separates data preparation (e.g., memory allocations and data transfers) from the computational workload.
 By doing so, it allows for data transfers to be overlapped with computations, minimizing the overall execution latency.
 This is particularly beneficial to AIEs featuring discrete hardware DMA, which is faster and more efficient than host-driven memory transfers, as they can move data directly between memory locations without host intervention.

+Please check out this [link](https://github.com/Xilinx/mlir-air/blob/main/docs/AIRAsyncConcurrency.md) for a detailed description of this pass.

 ### air-dependency-schedule-opt